aidyp/adp/content/post/counting-change.md

 It gets to the right answer, but there's so much needless work.
 This method tries lots of different options before settling on the best one.
 It's inefficient.

 I tried to think about a more efficient way to compute all these possibilities, but I was out of time.
 The class was moving on.
-The next topic was Dijkstra's Algorithm, which is concerned with finding the shortest path from A to B. Dijkstra made sure to avoid any distractions, so I decided to do the same.
+We continued on to the next problem, one of finding the shortest route between A and B.

 ------